Story “A LITTLE FLEETING STAR”

 The morning was radiant….
 The soft April sun dissipated a few clouds in the sky and dozens of children walked the streets glinting in their starched uniforms towards school.
 There was a mood of euphoria, joy and expectation in the air.
 Seven blocks away from my residence, very close to the school grounds, we turned right and that’s when I saw a scene that struck me.
-From inside a long dark blue car, a man took a little girl in his arms and helped her straighten up on a crutch that looked as if it was made of steel and aluminum.
+From inside a long dark blue car, a man took a little girl in his arms and helped her straighten herself up as she handled a crutch that looked like it was made of steel and aluminum.

 I was very astounded and awed while watched her, such was her unusual beauty.
-And probably I looked so foolish that she couldn’t help noticing me, ending up giving me the most beautiful and shining smile I had ever seen.
+And probably I looked so foolish that she couldn’t help noticing me and ended up giving me the most beautiful and shining smile I had ever seen.

 Manuel gave me a shake. – “What happened, Milcíades?
 Did you see a ghost?” he asked.